aatxe/OpenMaple/CONTRIBUTING.md

 what needs to be changed.
 If the changes are minor or the patch is critical, we'll often merge it and simply refactor it ourselves.
 There are no strict style guidelines here.
-Please just use good judgement when it comes to determing what fits with existing code.
+Please just use good judgement when it comes to determining what fits with existing code.

 [pdl]: <http://unlicense.org/>                                      "Unlicense"
 [cla]: <http://www.clahub.com/agreements/aaronweiss74/OpenMaple>    "CLA"